Serving up some fire safety tips this Thanksgiving

 √ NYS has 85 home fire deaths ahead of busy fire season

 Guest Editorial by the Firemen’s Association of the State of New York

-One of the more notable safety risks is deep-frying Thanksgiving turkeys.
-Doing so can be extremely dangerous and can lead to serious burns and property damage.
-If a turkey fryer is being used, make sure that it is outside and away from any structures or flammable objects.
-Be sure the turkey is completely thawed before frying.
+One of the more notable safety risks is deep-frying turkeys.
+Doing so can be extremely dangerous, and can lead to serious burns and property damage.
+If an individual decides to use a turkey fryer, they should ensure the turkey is completely thawed before frying.
+The fryer should also only be used outside and away from any structures and flammable objects.

 FASNY and the National Fire Protection Agency Provide the following tips:

 •Remain in the kitchen while cooking.
 Whether you’re frying, grilling, baking or broiling food, it’s always a good idea to supervise cooking directly.